 When faculty/staff from more than one college collaborate on a proposal, the question, "Who gets the indirects?" often arises.
-The distribution of the PI college's share of indirects is decided by the project investigators and their deans, not the Office of Research (OR).
-Although projects often have multiple investigators, only one is named the PI and is the contact for the OR and the sponsor.
+The distribution of the PI college's share of indirects is decided by the project investigators and their deans, not the Office of Research.
+Although projects often have multiple investigators, only one is named the PI and is the contact for the Office of Research and the sponsor.
 The collaborating investigators decide who will serve as the PI.

-Where more than one college is involved, it is advisable to have a written plan signed by the respective investigators and deans, and possibly also the department chairs and college business managers.
-This should be done at the proposal stage.
+Where more than one college is involved, it is advisable to submit a Indirect Cost Split Agreement form which documents a written plan signed by the respective investigators, charis, and deans.
+This must be done at the proposal stage and included in the Cayuse proposal record under Other Attachments.

-Once indirects are earned, the Office of Research will post them as listed above.
+Once indirects are earned, the Financial Affairs will post them as listed above.
 The college business manager will be responsible for transferring the agreed-upon amount(s) to the collaborating college(s)/unit(s).